dashanwesha/C_Project/README.md

 ### 3. Conduct Voting: During the main voting process, users can cast their votes for candidates or choose NOTA (None Of The Above).
 ### 4. Voter Privacy: The command-line interface (CLI) is cleared after each vote to maintain voter anonymity.
 ### 5. Display Election Results: After voting, the program displays the candidates with the maximum number of votes and declares the winner(s).
 In case of a tie, all tied candidates are declared winners.

+# C Project 4
+## This is a simple CLI-based grocery billing system that takes customer details and the details of the goods bought as input.
+It calculates the total price for each item based on the provided rate and quantity and then displays the bill in a well-formatted table manner to the customer.
+## Features
+### Accepts customer details (name, contact information, etc.).
+### Takes details of goods bought (name, rate, quantity).
+### Calculates the price for each item and computes the total bill amount.
+### Displays the bill in a well-formatted table with item details and prices.